 A stock broker is a licensed individual or firm that executes buy and sell orders for securities on behalf of investors.

 Stock exchanges like the NYSE and Nasdaq only allow licensed members to trade directly on their systems.
 Individual investors cannot access the market without going through an intermediary.
 The broker fills that role by routing your orders to the exchange, confirming execution, and holding the resulting securities in your account.
-The term covers both individual professionals and the platforms investors use today.
-When someone says they "use a broker," they typically mean an online brokerage platform rather than a human advisor.

 How Stock Brokers Work

-You submit an order (buy or sell) The broker routes that order to a market or liquidity provider The trade is executed at the best available price The asset is credited to your account
+When you place a trade through a broker, the process follows a consistent sequence.
+You submit a buy or sell order through the broker's platform.
+The broker then routes that order to a market or liquidity provider, typically an exchange or a market maker.
+The trade is executed at the best available price, and the asset is credited to your account.

 Behind the scenes, brokers may route orders to exchanges or market makers, earn revenue through spreads or payment for order flow, and hold your assets in custody on your behalf.
+None of this is visible to the investor placing the trade.
+The process typically completes in milliseconds.

-Types of Stock Brokers
+What Are the Types of Stock Brokers?

-Full-service brokers provide personalised investment advice, portfolio management, and research in addition to trade execution.
+Full-service brokers provide personalized investment advice, portfolio management, and research in addition to trade execution.
 They assign clients a dedicated advisor and charge higher commissions or annual fees in return.
 Full-service brokers are most relevant for investors with large portfolios who want ongoing professional guidance.

 Discount brokers offer trade execution without advisory services.
 They charge lower fees and give investors full control over their own decisions.
 The rise of discount brokers opened stock market access to a much broader range of investors for the first time.